AimenAsad/English-German-Urdu-Translation-FLAN-T5-Fine-Tuning-/readme.md

 ### Why BLEU, ROUGE, and ChrF?

-BLEU: Good for measuring word-to-word overlap in translations.
+BLEU: Good for measuring word-to-word overlap in translations.<br>
-ROUGE: Captures meaning recall (important for checking if the core message is translated).
+ROUGE: Captures meaning recall (important for checking if the core message is translated).<br>
 ChrF: Works well for morphologically rich languages like German and Urdu, where word forms change often.